mrReiha/scrull/README.md

  ```
 scrullTo.call( someAnotherElement, 25 );
 ```
 2. `scrullIt`: The method that will fire on **.scrull** elements.
-You can easily make any element you want scrullable.
+You can easily make any element scrullable.